marquesrmatheus/Integrasus-Ceara-sheet/README.md

-# Integrasus-Ceara-sheet
+# Integrasus-Ceara-sheet-R
-works with Integrasus sheet for Ceara state, Brazil, seeking filter only cases available
+works with the Integrasus sheet in the state of Ceará, Brazil, seeking to filter only the cases available for daily analysis.